GPUOpen-Tools/radeon_gpu_profiler/README.md

 ## Getting Started

-1. Install the latest Crimson driver (17.7.2 or newer for Windows).
+1. Install the latest Crimson driver (17.7.2 or newer for Windows, 17.30 for Linux).
 2. Unzip/Untar the download file.
 The directory contains the following:
 * Radeon Developer Service (RDS)
 * Radeon Developer Panel (RDP)